frectonz/99-elm-problems/README.md

 - RunLength (Problem 10)
 - RleEncode (Problem 11)
 - RleDecode (Problem 12)
+- Duplicate (Problem 14)

 ## Running the examples

-To the examples you must have elm installed on your system.
+To run the examples you should have elm installed on your system.

 ```bash
 elm reactor